sammo3182/regioncode/joss/paper.md

   index: 1
 ---

-# Summary
+# Summary：Why `regioncode`?

 The Chinese government gives unique geocodes for each county, city (prefecture), and provincial-level administrative unit.
-The so-called “administrative division codes” were consistently adjusted to matched national and regional plans of development.
-Geocode adjustments disturb researchers when they merge data with different versions of geocodes or region names.
-Especially, when researchers render statistical data on a Chinese map, different geocodes between map data and statistical data may cause mess-up data output or visualization.
+These "administrative division codes" are consistently [adjusted and updated](http://www.mca.gov.cn/article/sj/xzqh/1980/) to matched national and regional plans of development.
+The adjustments however may disturb researchers when they conduct studies over time or merge geo-based data from different years.
+Especially, when researchers render statistical data on a Chinese map, different geocodes between map data and statistical data can cause mess-up outputs.

 The package is developed to conquer such difficulties to match regional data across years more conveniently and correctly.
 Inspired by Vincent Arel-Bundock’s well-known `countrycode` [@Arel-Bundock2018], we created `regioncode` to achieve similar functions specifically for China studies. `regioncode` enables seamlessly converting formal names, common-used names, and division codes of Chinese prefecture regions between each other and across thirty-four years from 1986 to 2019.